mncrowe/QGDipoles.jl/docs/src/index.md

 ## About

 This Julia package provides functions for evaluating dipolar vortex solutions in the surface quasi-geostrophic (SQG) and multi-layer quasi-geostrophic (LQG) models.
 It is intended for use by those researching vortex dynamics in strongly rotating flows, in particular for researchers in physical oceanography and atmospheric dynamics.
-This package is based on the semi-analytic theory of dipolar vortices derived in [1] and [2] for SQG solutions and [3] for LQG solutions.
+This package is based on the semi-analytic theory of dipolar vortices derived in Johnson & Crowe 2023[^1] and Crowe & Johnson 2023[^2] for SQG solutions and Crowe & Johnson 2024[^3] for LQG solutions.
 The method used a basis of orthogonal polynomials (Zernike radial functions) to convert a steady PDE into a linear algebra system which is solved using standard methods.
-This code consists of an updated version of the MATLAB code released as supplementary material with [3] and incorporates (unreleased) functions for the SQG problem.
+This code consists of an updated version of the MATLAB code released as supplementary material with Crowe & Johnson 2024[^3] and incorporates (unreleased) functions for the SQG problem.
 For those interested in the original (LQG only) implementation, it can be found [here](https://github.com/mncrowe/QGDipoles.m).

 ## Method Summary

-The full method is outlined in [^1], [2] and [3].
+The full method is outlined in Johnson & Crowe 2023[^1], Crowe & Johnson 2023[^2] and 2024[^3].
 A summary is presented here such that the notation and examples presented later make some sense.
 We consider a dipolar vortex of radius ``\ell``, moving with speed ``U``.
 This vortex consists of an isolated region of high vorticity with a closed streamline at ``x^2 + y^2 = \ell^2`` (in a frame co-moving with the vortex), hence fluid does not escape during propagation.
 Within the vortex core, ``x^2 + y^2 < \ell^2``, are two counter rotating regions, corresponding to a dipole.
 The streamfunction describing the flow is denoted by ``\psi`` and potential vorticity (PV) anomaly by ``q``.
 Velocities may be derived as ``(u, v) = (-\partial_y\psi, \partial_x\psi)``.
 The streamfunction, ``\psi``, and PV anomaly, ``q``, are related through PV inversion.
 In the case of multiple layers, ``\psi`` and ``q`` are vector valued functions of length equal to the number of layers, ``N``.

 ### Layered Quasi-Geostrophic (LQG) Solutions